Completing your DDP

 Training Needs Analysis & Development Plan

-• Complete a draft Training Needs Analysis (TNA)
+- Complete a draft Training Needs Analysis (TNA)

-• Over the course of your studies, continue to reflect on your TNA every 6 months and update your Development Plan annually.
-Remember to keep a record of all your training and development activities within your TNA
+- Over the course of your studies, continue to reflect on your TNA every 6 months and update your Development Plan annually.
+To make this easier, there are now separate Development Plan templates to cover each year of your programme.

-Faculty & departmental modules
+Faculty & departmental/ School modules

-• Attend and complete the compulsory Research Ethics & Integrity module for your Faculty.
+- Attend and complete the compulsory Research Ethics & Integrity module for your Faculty.
 If you are a Social Sciences student, you will also have another Faculty-level DDP module to complete.
 Read more about compulsory modules here.

 Personal development & training

-• Carry out any personal development and training as identified in your TNA and Development Plan.
+- Carry out any personal development and training as identified in your TNA and Development Plan.
 This will vary from student to student, and is based on your own particular development needs.

-• Progress your research project, gaining valuable skills and knowledge which can all be used to demonstrate your DDP.
+- Progress your research project, gaining valuable skills and knowledge which can all be used to demonstrate your DDP.

 Evidencing Development Summary

-• At around at around two to three months before the end of your normal registration period (or four to six months if you’re a part time student), submit your Evidencing Development Summary (DDP summary) to Research, Partnerships and Innovation.
+- At around at around two to three months before the end of your normal registration period (or four to six months if you’re a part time student), submit your Evidencing Development Summary (DDP summary) to Research, Partnerships and Innovation.

 Once your DDP summary has been approved by Faculty, your DDP will be recorded as completed.
 You can find more information on how to submit your DDP summary below.